yyeshchev96/devchallenge.it---qa---2/README.md

 	`cd ~/Downloads/devchallenge.it---qa---2/`

 ## All: Once you navigated to project folder, type the following command:
-4. `newman run devchallenge-r2.tests.json -e devchallenge-r2.env.json --export-environment devchallenge-r2.env.json -r cli,html`
+4. `newman run "devchallenge-r2.tests.json" -e "devchallenge-r2.env.json" --export-environment "devchallenge-r2.env.json" -r cli,htmlextra --reporter-htmlextra-export "reports/APITestSummary.html" --reporter-htmlextra-darkTheme`

 Test execution result will be displayed in the console

-Additionally, html report will be generated in the `newman` folder
+Additionally, html report will be generated in the `reports` folder